 When comparing Boostnote vs Microsoft OneNote, the Slant community recommends Boostnote for most people.
-In the question“What is the note taking app for Amazon Alexa?”
-Boostnote is ranked 11th while Microsoft OneNote is ranked 16th.
+In the question“What is the best cross-platform note-taking app?”
+Boostnote is ranked 13th while Microsoft OneNote is ranked 15th.
 The most important reason people chose Boostnote is:

 Supports Windows, macOS and Linux.